Chemnitz: World War II

-Allied bombing destroyed 41 per cent of the built-up area of Chemnitz during the Second World War.
+Allied bombing destroyed 41 percent of the built-up area of Chemnitz during the Second World War.
 Chemnitz contained factories that produced military hardware and a Flossenbürg forced labor subcamp (500 female inmates) for Astra-Werke AG.
 The oil refinery was a target for bombers during the Oil Campaign of World War II, and Operation Thunderclap attacks included the following raids: